 The last thing you want is a magnesium supplement polluted with binders and fillers that reduce its effectiveness and fail to restore your body’s magnesium levels safely.

-The Perfect Origins Iso-Magnesium delivers 210 mg of magnesium malate per serving using a proprietary formula.
+The Magnesium delivers 210 mg of magnesium malate per serving using a proprietary formula.
 This pure magnesium is so gentle that you won’t experience an upset stomach or unexpected trips to the bathroom after taking it.

-Instead, Iso-Magnesium is absorbed into the body immediately and continues working over time to treat and prevent muscle cramps, improve heart health, soothe chronic pain, and support healthy sleep habits.
+Instead, Magnesium is absorbed into the body immediately and continues working over time to treat and prevent muscle cramps, improve heart health, soothe chronic pain, and support healthy sleep habits.
 Why not seek the good health you deserve?
-Replenish your body’s magnesium using Iso-Magnesium and begin enjoying a healthier, more enjoyable quality of life.
+Replenish your body’s magnesium using Magnesium and begin enjoying a healthier, more enjoyable quality of life.